-June 30, 2021
+June 30, 2022

 Total Level 1 Level 2 Level 3

 Financial assets:

-Money market funds (cash equivalents) \$ 35,728 \$ 35,728 \$ \$
+Money market funds (cash equivalents) \$ 23,410 \$ 23,410 \$ \$

-Marketable securities 229,923 11,231 218,692
+Marketable securities 181,594 36,619 144,975

-Total financial assets measured at fair value \$ 265,651 \$ 46,959 \$ 218,692 \$
+Total financial assets measured at fair value \$ 205,004 \$ 60,029 \$ 144,975 \$

-December 31, 2020
+Decembe er 31, 20 021

 Total Level 1 Level 2 Level 3

 Financial assets:

-Money market funds (cash equivalents) \$ 13,943 \$ 13,943 \$ \$
+Money market funds (cash equivalents) \$ 10,319 \$ 10,319 \$ \$

-Marketable securities 131,899 11,169 120,730
+Marketable securities 225,357 27,186 198,171

-Total financial assets measured at fair value \$ 145,842 \$ 25,112 \$ 120,730 \$
+Total financial assets measured at fair value \$ 235,676 \$ 37,505 \$ 198,171 \$

-Financial liabilities:

-Contingent stock liability \$ 373 \$ \$ \$ 373

-Total financial liabilities measured at fair value \$ 373 \$ \$ \$ 373

-The contingent stock liability in the table above represents the fair value of contingent equity consideration equal to 65,186 shares of common stock contingently issuable to the University of Louisville Research Foundation Inc. ("ULRF") in connection with its amended and restated exclusive license agreement with the Company.
+The Company had a contingent stock liability that represented the fair value of contingent equity consideration equal to 65,186 shares of common stock contingently issuable to the University of Louisville Research Foundation Inc. ("ULRF") in connection with its amended and restated exclusive license agreement with the Company.
 In conjunction with the Company's IPO, the Company issued 48,889 shares of common stock and paid the cash equivalent fair value of 16,297 shares, or \$0.3 million, to ULRF in May 2021 (see Note 8).
-A rollforward of the contingent common stock liability, which is measured at fair value for the three and six months ended June 30, 2021 and 2020, is represented as follows (in thousands):
+A rollforward of the contingent common stock liability, which was measured at fair value until the settlement in May 2021, is represented as follows (in thousands):

-Fair value as of January 1, 2020 \$ 63

-Change in fair value

-Fair value as of March 31, 2020 63

-Change in fair value

-Fair value as of June 30, 2020 \$ 63
+Fair value as of December 31, 2020 \$ 373

-Fair value as of January 1, 2021 373

-Change in fair value 360

-Fair value as of March 31, 2021 733

-Change in fair value 375
+Change in fair value 735

 Share issuance in partial settlement of contingent stock (831)

 Cash payment in partial settlement of contingent stock (277)

 Fair value as of June 30, 2021 \$

 Valuation techniques used to measure fair value maximize the use of relevant observable inputs and minimize the use of unobservable inputs.
 Prior to the Company's IPO, the Company's contingent stock liability was classified within Level 3 of the fair value hierarchy because its fair value measurement is based, in part, on significant inputs not observed in the market, which incorporates assumptions and estimates to value the Company's common stock.
 As there was no public market for the Company's common stock prior to May 2021, the estimated fair value was determined by the Company's board of directors with input from management, considering the most recently available third-party valuations of common stock, and the board of directors' assessment of additional objective and subjective factors that it believed were relevant and which may have changed from the date of each valuation.
 Historically, these third-party valuations of the Company's common stock were performed contemporaneously when events occurred which management believed would have an impact on the valuation of the Company.
 The Company's common stock valuation was prepared using the option-pricing method, ("OPM"), which uses a market approach to estimate enterprise value.
-The fair value of the Company's common stock used to value the contingent stock liability as of December 31, 2020 was \$5.72.